Analysis of Popper's Experiment and its Realization: Introduction

 Popper suggested that slit B be made very large (in effect, removed).
 In this situation, Popper argued that when particle 1 passes through slit A, it is localized to within the width of the slit.
 He further argued that the standard interpretation of quantum mechanics tells us that if particle 1 is localized in a small region of space, particle 2 should become similarly localized, because of entanglement.
 The standard interpretation says that if one has knowledge about the position of particle 2, that should be sufficient to cause a spread in the momentum, just from the Heisenberg uncertainty principle.
 Popper said that he was inclined to believe that there will be no spread in the particles at slit B, just by putting a narrow slit at A.

-Popper's experiment came under lot of attention because no obvious flaw in the argument was evident \cite{sudbery,sudbery2,krips,collet,storey,redhead, nha,peres,hunter,tqijqi,bramon}.
-In 1999, Kim and Shih realized Popper's experiment using entangled photons generated from (SPDC).
-Popper's experiment was realized in 1999 by Kim and Shih using a spontaneous parametric down conversion (SPDC) photon source.\cite{shih} They did not observe an extra spread in the momentum of particle 2 due to particle 1 passing through a narrow slit.
+Popper's proposed experiment came under lot of attention, especially because it represented an argument which was falsifiable, an experiment which could actually be carried out \cite{sudbery,sudbery2,krips,collet,storey,redhead, nha,peres,hunter,sancho,tqijqi}.
+The experiment was realized in 1999 by Kim and Shih using a spontaneous parametric down conversion (SPDC) photon source to generate entangled photons\cite{shih}.
+They did not observe an extra spread in the momentum of particle 2 due to particle 1 passing through a narrow slit.
 In fact, the observed momentum spread was narrower than that contained in the original beam.
 This observation seemed to imply that Popper was right.
-Short has criticized Kim and Shih's experiment, arguing that because of the finite size of the source, the localization of particle 2 is imperfect,\cite{short} which leads to a smaller momentum spread than expected.
+Short criticized Kim and Shih's experiment, arguing that because of the finite size of the source, the localization of particle 2 is imperfect,\cite{short} which leads to a smaller momentum spread than expected.
+It has been shown earlier that according to standard interpretation of quantum mechanics, particle 2 cannot have any extra momentum spread \cite{tqajp}.
+An extra momentum spread in particle 2 would also imply a possibility of sending a faster-than-light signal, which is known to be impossible \cite{gerjuoy}.
+However, a good explanation of the results of Kim and Shih's experiment is still lacking.
 In this paper, we do a rigorous analysis of the dynamics of an entangled state, passing through a slit.
 We will show that this is necessary to meaningfully interpret the results of Kim and Shih's experiment.